Asymmetric Encryption or Digital Signature: Which One Do You Need?

 • Bob uses Alice’s public key to verify the digital signature, confirming that the message originated from Alice and has not been altered in transit.

-If the signature is valid, Bob is indeed safe in the assumption that the message originated from Alice and had not been modified in any way.
-And, if the signature is wrong, then, it may be concluded that the message was perhaps modified in transit or maybe it has not been sent by Alice at all.
+If the signature is valid, Bob is safe in the assumption that the message originated from Alice and had not been modified.
+And, if the signature is wrong, then it may be concluded that the message was perhaps modified in transit or maybe it has not been sent by Alice at all.

-Digital signatures are also capable of providing non-repudiation; once Alice signs a message, she cannot present her key to deny that she signed the said message.
-This property makes it possible for digital signatures to be handy in legal monetary and financial negotiations, and in any other circumstances that call for credibility and responsibility.
+Digital signatures can also provide non-repudiation; once Alice signs a message, she cannot present her key to deny that she signed the message.
+This property makes it possible for digital signatures to be handy in legal, monetary, and financial negotiations and any other circumstances that call for credibility and responsibility.

 Another main use of digital signatures is that they offer a solution to the problem of a ‘digital envelope’ and prevent the tampering of such files.

-Any further change made to the data content would render the digital signature non-congruent and this would help in quickly identifying any tampering that has been done.
+Any further change made to the data content would render the digital signature non-congruent, and this would help quickly identify any tampering that has been done.

 In addition, digital signatures can be employed to encourage the manifestation of a link where a string of progressive signatures on the document or data is looked for.

-This is particularly helpful in cases like negotiating orders and sales, distribution, and use of copied software, as well as situations where there is compliance with regulatory frameworks.
+This is particularly helpful in cases like negotiating orders and sales, distribution, use of copied software, and situations in compliance with regulatory frameworks.

 Exploring the Differences and Use Cases